Send the link below via email or IMCopy

 This orientation Read your contract, policies & procedures and FERPA disclosure

 Watch your Orientation

 Return signed copies of your contract and FERPA disclosure to the Office of Graduate Admissions Before you can start...
-If you have any questions or concerns about these documents, please contact Alicia the Graduate Assistantship Coordinator at firstname.lastname@example.org or (518) 454-5143! * This means that the Bursar's office will note that $3,200 is expected to be applied to your account.
+If you have any questions or concerns about these documents, please contact Chris the Graduate Assistantship Coordinator at firstname.lastname@example.org or (518) 454-5143! * This means that the Bursar's office will note that $3,200 is expected to be applied to your account.
 The memo is pending because the money is not actually paid to your account until your 150 hours are complete at the end of the semester.
 The Bursar's Office must accept the first form of payment available.
 If you are also taking out students loans, that funding will be applied to your outstanding balance.
 Once your paperwork is submitted, you are officially hired as a Graduate Assistant.